 The Company complies with accounting and disclosure requirements of FASC ASC Topic 260, "Earnings Per Share".
 The Company has two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
 Income is shared pro rata between the two classes of shares.
-Net income per share is computed by dividing net income by the weighted average number of ordinary shares outstanding for the period.
+Net income (loss) per share is computed by dividing net income by the weighted average number of ordinary shares outstanding for the period.
 Accretion associated with the redeemable shares of Class A ordinary share is excluded from earnings per share as the redemption value approximates fair value.
+The calculation of diluted income per ordinary share does not consider the effect of the Warrants issued in connection with the IPO, as well Warrants potentially issuable upon conversion of the 2022 Note since the exercise of the Warrants are contingent upon the occurrence of future events and the inclusion of such Warrants would be anti-dilutive.